Important Questions & Policies

 15. This is a bit overwhelming.
 What should I do first?

-Relax and recognize that this is a decision that takes time to evolve.
+Take a deep breath and recognize that this is a decision that takes time to evolve.
 Few students know instantly that they want to study abroad, where, and for how long.
 It takes time to sort it out, to think through the opportunities available, and to evaluate the trade-offs involved with leaving campus for a semester or year compared to remaining at Bates.
 Some of the key issues are located on the Issues to Consider page.
 You will want to look over the Potential Programs.
-Finally, plan on one and perhaps multiple meetings to discuss the options and find out more about the process.
+Finally, plan on one or perhaps multiple meetings to discuss the options and find out more about the process.
 Please drop by the Center for Global Education in Roger Williams Hall or call (207-786-6223) during office hours for an appointment.

 16. After my program ends, can I practice with my varsity team?

 Varsity athletes may return to Bates after the conclusion of their program for team practices if certain conditions are met.
 This option is available only for participating varsity athletes and only during the fall semester, at the beginning of their team’s winter season.
-The following conditions must be met to return early: the Housing Office must be able to house the student without inconveniencing other students; the student must have a positive social history at Bates, have a 10-15 hour a week volunteer or work commitment on or off-campus, and understand that any inappropriate behavior during the “early return period” will result in immediate departure from campus.
+The following conditions must be met to return early: Residence Life must be able to house the student without inconveniencing other students; the student must have a positive social history at Bates, have a 10-15 hour a week volunteer or work commitment on or off-campus, and understand that any inappropriate behavior during the “early return period” will result in immediate departure from campus.
 In addition, the early return needs to be supported by the student’s coach and the Department of Athletics needs to pay for the student’s meals in Commons.
 Student Affairs has sole discretion on whether an early return is appropriate and whether the student may remain on campus during the early return period.

 17. How are off-campus study programs and universities selected?
 Is there a petition process for alternatives?